-- 1. Written notification at least three months in advance to the SUR Program Director that the student desires to reenter the SUR program. - 2.
-A minimum cumulative grade point average of 2.5. - 3.
-No longer than twelve (12) months may elapse between completion of a SUR course and enrollment in the subsequent course for successful completion of a series of advanced courses. - 4.
+- submission of a readmission plan of action to the SUR Program Director and approval of the student for readmission by the Surgical Technology Admissions Committee. - 2. a minimum cumulative grade point average of 2.5. - 3. no longer than twelve (12) months may elapse between completion of a SUR course and enrollment in the subsequent course for successful completion of a series of advanced courses. - 4.
 Successful completion (with a passing score of 75% or better) of all final and practical exams completed by students currently enrolled in the program.

-All students who withdraw from or are temporarily ineligible to progress through a program of study in the Allied Health Department will be readmitted under the College Catalog, and program policies and procedures, in effect the year of readmission.
+Students who withdraw from or are temporarily ineligible to progress through a program of study in the Allied Health Department are readmitted under the College Catalog and program policies and procedures in effect the year of readmission.